Age verification

-Please note that individual results will vary depending on the individual, their genetics and lifestyle factors, and all surgeries have associated risks.
+Cosmetic surgery is only one option available to individuals considering a change to their appearance.
+It may not be suitable for everyone.
+All surgical procedures carry risks, including potential complications, variable recovery experiences, and unpredictable outcomes.
+The results of any surgery are influenced by a range of individual factors, such as genetics, medical history, lifestyle, diet, and adherence to post-operative guidelines.
 Before proceeding with any surgery, it is advisable to seek a second opinion from an appropriately qualified medical practitioner such as a Plastic Surgeon.
 Dr. Gary Avery (MED0001633092) a registered medical practitioner, with specialist registration in Surgery – Plastic Surgery.
 Dr Avery is also a member of the two leading professional associations for plastic surgeons in Australia, Australasian Society of Aesthetic Plastic Surgeons (ASAPS) and Australian Society of Plastic Surgeons (ASPS).
 Their websites provide additional information regarding plastic surgery in Australia that you might find useful, please visit ASAPS and ASPS.

 From the moment I walked into the practice, I felt welcome by the lovely team and all of my questions were answered.

-During breast reduction surgery, the nipple and areola generally remain attached to the breast despite the appearance of the scar around the areola (appearing as though it has been removed and replaced higher up on the breast).
+During breast reduction surgery, the nipple and areola generally remain attached to the breast despite the appearance of the scar around the areola (appearing as though it has been removed and replaced higher up on the breast.
 The areola itself is often reduced, as it tends to enlarge as breast size increases.
-Reducing the areola brings it back into proportion with the new smaller breasts.

 20230630 Avery10779